verdaccio/monorepo/plugins/aws-s3-storage/README.md

 npm install verdaccio-aws-s3-storage
 ```

-This will pull AWS credentials from your environment.
+This will pull AWS credentials from your environment variable.

-In your verdaccio config, configure
+In your verdaccio config, configure following key `store` and its properties as mentioned.

 ```yaml
 store: